dltoth/UPnPDevice/README.md

 ### Device Instantiation

 All of the UPnPDevice classes are expected to be constructed and managed in global scope above the setup() function in an Arduino sketch.
-Copy construction and and Object destruction are not allowed, objects are expected to live over the life of an executing application.
+Copy construction and and Object destruction are not allowed; objects are expected to live over the life of an executing application.
 UPnPObjects are passed via pointer.
 The following macro is used to enforce this behavior:

 ```
    DEFINE_EXCLUSIONS(className);